 Dale Nicholls was appointed as the manager of the trust in April 2014.
 Dale joined Fidelity's Tokyo office as a research associate in 1996.
 He was promoted to portfolio manager for the FF Pacific fund in 2003 and, in 2011, became portfolio manager of the FF Asian Smaller Companies fund.
 He is now based in Fidelity’s Singapore office.
 Prior to joining Fidelity, Dale worked at Bankers Trust Asia Securities in Tokyo and as a market and business analyst at Sony Corporation.
 He graduated from the Queensland University of Technology, Australia.

-Being on-the-ground in China allows us to cut through the noise and invest in some of the world’s most innovative and fast-growing companies.
+Being on the ground in China allows us to cut through the noise and invest in some of the world’s most innovative and fast-growing companies.

 Dale NichollsTrust manager